Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Cost

-This bundle is Alert1’s most expensive package, costing $49.95 per month with the 10-month plan.
+The bundle is Alert1’s most expensive package at $49.95 per month with the annual plan.
 The price rises to $58.95 per month for the month-to-month option.
-Although this system seems pricey, it’s a great deal considering that you’re getting two systems for $20 less than purchasing them separately.
+Although the system seems pricey, it’s a great deal since you’re getting two systems and fall detection.
+It would cost at least $20 more to purchase the systems separately.

 Equipment

-This bundle includes the In-the-Home + Fall Detection and the On-the-Go + Fall Detection systems.
-My package came with an in-home base unit and fall-detection pendant, an extra wristband, a mobile fall-detection pendant, and a charger.
 All pendants are showerproof.
-I tested them out while showering and found that they still worked, no problem.
-The On-the-Go device lasts for up to five days on a single charge, while the at-home fall-detection pendant has a battery life of up to two years.
+I tested them while showering and found that they still worked with no problem.
+The On-the-Go device lasts up to five days on a single charge, while the at-home fall-detection pendant has a battery life of up to two years.

 Service and Monitoring

-Fusing the safety features of the on-the-go and at-home fall detection, the bundle is a match made in heaven for older adults who want the highest level of protection.
-It covers you in your home with a landline or AT&T connection and on-the-go with Verizon or AT&T service.
+The bundle combines the safety features of on-the-go and at-home fall detection.
+It is a match made in heaven for older adults who want the highest level of protection.
+It covers you in your home with a landline or AT&T connection.
+While on the go, you’ll be covered by Verizon or AT&T service.
 Both systems are backed by Alert1’s 24/7 monitoring services.
 Plus, the on-the-go device features GPS technology, which I’m a big fan of.

 Add-on Features and Accessories

 Alert1 offers a multitude of add-ons to supplement any system.
-While I appreciate that the company provides options like colorful silicone wristbands and beaded necklaces, I found that the most important items to consider are functional add-ons, such as the Advantage Plan and the Medication Reminder and Organizer.
+I appreciate that the company provides options such as colorful silicone wristbands and beaded necklaces, but I found that the most important items are functional add-ons, such as the Advantage Plan and the medication reminder and organizer.
 Let’s take a closer look.

 Advantage Plan

 The Advantage Plan ($8.33 per month) protects customers from paying for any damage to their devices.
-With this plan, you can get one free equipment replacement per contractual year due to unforeseen damage.
+With the plan, you can get one free equipment replacement per contractual year due to unforeseen damage.

 Spouse and Roommate Protection

-For seniors living with a spouse or roommate, Alert1 offers steep discounts on their systems when you add a second user to your plan.
+For older adults living with a spouse or roommate, Alert1 offers steep discounts on their systems when you add a second user to your plan.

 Medication Reminder and Organizer

-While some companies we've reviewed, including LifeFone, offer medication reminders, Alert1 has an accessory to help seniors keep their medications organized for a one-time fee of $149.95.
-Alert1’s tamper-proof Medication Reminder and Organizer holds up to 28 doses.
+Some companies we've reviewed, including LifeFone, offer medication reminders.
+Alert1 has an accessory to help older adults keep their medications organized for a one-time fee of $149.95.
+Alert1’s tamper-proof medication reminder and organizer holds up to 28 doses.
 It allows you or your caregivers to program up to four medication reminders per day, a task that’s similar to setting a digital clock.

 Fall Protection Package